Articles 42-46

 • what kind of circles they describe

-THis is because God could have arranged them in countless different ways.
+This is because God could have arranged them in countless different ways.*

 We are free to assume anything about them, provided all that follows from it agrees with experience.

-• that several together were moved around other points equally distant from each other as the centers of the fixed stars, and more numerous points that match the number of planets.
+Several particles together were moved around other points equally distant from each other as the centers of the fixed stars, and more numerous points that match the number of planets.

 Thus, all those contained in the space AEINB would turn around point S.